elanq/daily_tools/banker/README.md

 # Banker

 Banker is stupidly go-based tool to save and track personal bank account data.
-Banker will provide brief information about your financial information by using Telegram Bot API to send it right away to your favorite messager app.
+Banker will provide brief information about your financial information by using REST API to send it right away to your favorite app.

+# Supported features

+- Receive bank mutation data from klikbca in CSV format
+- Parse csv data and save them to mongodb
+- Provide endpoints to serve transactions data and return into different type (raw and summary)

 # Todo

 - ~~Create CSV parser~~
 - ~~Create REST API to accept csv data~~
-- Init Telegram BOT to track my data directly to phone
+- Provide support to return transaction data as chart
+- Multiple bank support

 # Caveats

 - Only supports BCA Klikpay mutation csv format
 - Should export csv file manually
+- This intended to only support one bank account at a time.
+So multiple user support is not considered as the part of development

 # Disclaimer